 4. High-THC Low-CBD Flower

-These strains are bred to have a higher amount of CBD than typical marijuana strains while still being THC-dominant.
-Marijuana strains rarely contain more than 2-3% CBD, these strains usually contain in the 3-6% range with moderate-to-high amounts of THC.
+These indica or sativa strains are bred to have a higher amount of CBD than typical marijuana strains while still being THC-dominant.
+Marijuana strains rarely contain more than 2-3% CBD, but these strains usually contain in the 3-6% range with moderate-to-high amounts of THC, along with other cannabinoids like CBG).

 Advantages of CBD Flower Over Other Methods of Consumption